EmilStenstrom/django-components/README.md

 However, there's a simpler way!

-By default, the Python files in the `STATICFILES_DIRS` directories are auto-imported in order to auto-register the components.
+By default, the Python files in the `COMPONENTS.dirs` directories (or app-level `[app]/components/`) are auto-imported in order to auto-register the components.

 Autodiscovery occurs when Django is loaded, during the `ready` hook of the `apps.py` file.